bx-sh/specs.sh/README.md

 ## Setup and teardown

-It is common to have a file where many of the specs perform the same setup:
+It is common to have many specs in the same file which perform the same setup:

 ```sh
 @spec.verify_can_write_files_in_directory() {